JoGall/soccermatics/README.md

 soccermatics provides tools to visualise spatial information from football (soccer) matches using x,y-coordinates of players.
 There are currently functions to visualise player trajectory paths, heatmaps showing player position frequency, flow fields showing player movement over the pitch, and average position of all players.
 Pitch lines can be drawn over these visualisations to give context.

 Many more functions are planned - see [To Do List](#to-do-list) below, suggestions are welcomed!
-One of the biggest limitations at the moment is acquiring data; tracking and event data are prohibitively expensive and/or protected by non-disclosure agreements.
+One of the biggest limitations at the moment is acquiring data as tracking and event data are prohibitively expensive and/or protected by non-disclosure agreements.
 The sample x,y-coordinate data in `tromso` and `tromso_extra` were made available [by Pettersen et al. (2014)](http://home.ifi.uio.no/paalh/dataset/alfheim/), but I'm still hunting for open-source sample of event (passing, shooting) data.

 Use of the name `soccermatics` kindly permitted by the eponymous book's author, [David Sumpter](https://www.bloomsbury.com/uk/soccermatics-9781472924124/).